fiolj/sparta/doc/web/read_surf.rst

 .. important:: If a surface you clip crosses a periodic boundary, as specified by the :ref:`boundary<command-boundary>` command, then the clipping that takes place must be consistent on both the low and high end of the box (in the periodic dimension).
 This means any point on the boundary that is generated by the clip operation should be generated twice, once on the low side of the box and once on the high side.
 And those two points must be periodic images of each other, as implied by periodicity.
 	       If the surface you are reading does not clip in this manner, then SPARTA will likely generate an error about mis-matched or inconsistent cells when it attempts to mark all the grid cells and their corner points as inside vs outside the surface.

-If you use the *clip* keyword, you should check the resulting statistics of the clipped surface printed out by this command, including the minimum size of line and triangle edge lengths.
+If you use the ``clip`` keyword, you should check the resulting statistics of the clipped surface printed out by this command, including the minimum size of line and triangle edge lengths.
 It is possible that very short lines or very small triangles will be created near the box surface due to the clipping operation, depending on the coordinates of the initial unclipped points.

-If this is the case, an optional *fraction* argument can be appended to the *clip* keyword. *Fraction* is a unitless value which is converted to a distance *delta* in each dimension where delta = fraction \* (boxhi - boxlo).
+If this is the case, an optional ``fraction`` argument can be appended to the ``clip`` keyword. ``Fraction`` is a unitless value which is converted to a distance ``delta`` in each dimension where delta = fraction \* (boxhi - boxlo).
 If a point is nearer than delta to the lo or hi boundary in a dimension, the point is moved to be on the boundary, before the clipping operation takes place.
 This can prevent tiny surface elements from being created due to clipping.
-If *fraction* is not specified, the default value is 0.0, which means points are not moved.
-If specified, *fraction* must be a value between 0.0 and 0.5.
+If ``fraction`` is not specified, the default value is 0.0, which means points are not moved.
+If specified, ``fraction`` must be a value between 0.0 and 0.5.

-Note that the *clip* operation may delete some surface elements and create new ones.
+Note that the ``clip`` operation may delete some surface elements and create new ones.
 Likewise for the points that define the end points or corner points of surface element lines (2d) or triangles (3d).
 The resulting altered set of surface elements can be written out to a file by the :ref:`write_surf<command-write-surf>` command, which can then be used an input to a new simulation or for post-processing and visualization.

-.. important:: When the *clip* operation deletes or adds surface elements, the line-IDs or tri-IDs will be renumbered to produce IDs that are consecutive values from 1 to the # of surface elements.
+.. important:: When the ``clip`` operation deletes or adds surface elements, the line-IDs or tri-IDs will be renumbered to produce IDs that are consecutive values from 1 to the # of surface elements.
 The ID of a surface element that is unclipped may change due to this reordering.

 --------------

+.. _read-surf-group:

 The following optional keywords affect group and type settings for the read-in surface elements and output of the elements.
 Also how particles